Binge-Watching vs. Binge-Racing: What It Is and Why You Should Try It

 Unfortunately, if you don’t find anyone who shares your passion for binge-racing, it might make you a little less social in the long run.

 You’ll become that person who has already “seen it all”.
 Which means that while your friends are discussing the first few episodes of that new amazing show they’ve started, all you’ll be able to do is nod and smile as you don’t want to spoil any important plot twists for them.

 However, if you do happen to find yourself a binge-racing buddy, it’s hard to imagine an experience more fulfilling.
 Being stuck on that same couch together for 24 hours is a great chance to bond.
-As long as you both have the same policies about talking while watching TV.
+As long as you both have the same policies about talking (or not talking) while watching TV.

 Why Become a Binge-Racer?

 First, “binge-racer” is a great name.
 If you’re already a fan of binge-watching, why not take it one stage further?